KHOmega/KH-PC-and-Linux-Setup/refined-egs-linux-setup.md

+> [!IMPORTANT]
+> Guide is currently outdated, will be re-written when all the kinks with 3.00 are worked out!
+>
+> As such, all info currently pertains to 2.60.
+Please check out the Re:Fined server for more info!

 # Installation

 - This guide will assume you are installing on SteamOS/Bazzite.
 If you are using any other Linux distros, please adjust accordingly.